alexec/www.alexecollins.com/source/2014-11-06-java-annotation-processor-tutorial.md

 date: 2014-11-06 22:20 UTC
 tags: java, annotation processor, sprint, annotation tutorial
 ---
 I've been using [Project Lombok](http://projectlombok.org), the excellent Java tool that create value-object classes with minimal code.
-Under the hood is using the [Java Annotation Processor](http://docs.oracle.com/javase/7/docs/api/javax/annotation/processing/Processor.html) to generate code based on reading your source code before compilation.
+Under the hood it uses the [Java Annotation Processor](http://docs.oracle.com/javase/7/docs/api/javax/annotation/processing/Processor.html) to generate code based on your source code before compilation.
 Annotation processing a somewhat niche technique, but it has some great use cases.
-Lombok uses it for generate code, but another good use if for verify source code.
+Lombok uses it for generate code, but another good use it to verify your source code.

-In a [recent tutorial](http://www.alexecollins.com/content/spring-transactional-gotchas/),  we saw how Spring `@Transactional` annotation can cause problems.
-We'll write an annotation processor to identify these prevent these problems at compile time.
+In a [recent tutorial](http://www.alexecollins.com/content/spring-transactional-gotchas/), I showed how Spring `@Transactional` annotation can cause problems.
+Today we'll write an annotation processor to identify these prevent these problems at compile time.

-The following code can be found on [Github](https://github.com/alexec/spring-tx-ann-proc).
+All the following code can be found on [Github](https://github.com/alexec/spring-tx-ann-proc).

 Create the following basic `pom.xml`: